Numerically efficient density-matrix technique for modeling electronic transport in midinfrared quantum cascade lasers: Theory

 where $\tilde{A}(t)=e^{i(H_0+H_\mathrm{ph})t} A e^{-i(H_0+H_\mathrm{ph})t}$ denotes operator $A$ in the interaction picture.
 We will assume that the electron--phonon interaction is weak enough to warrant the assumption that the phonon distribution is negligibly affected by the electrons and write the density matrix as a product $\rhoint(t)=\tilde \rho_e(t)\otimes \tilde \rho_\mathrm{ph}$, where $\tilde \rho_e(t)$ is the electron density matrix and $\tilde \rho_\mathrm{ph}$ is the thermal equilibrium density matrix for the phonons.
 This approximation is called the \emph{Born approximation}.
 Inserting Eq.~\eqref{eq:EOM_density_a} into Eq.~\eqref{eq:EOM_density_b} and tracing over the phonon degrees of freedom gives

-The first term on the RHS is zero for interaction Hamiltonians that are linear in creation/annihilation operators,~\cite{knezevic_JCEL_2013} which is the case for the electron--phonon interaction Hamiltonians considered in this work.
-If we are only interested in the density matrix for long times $t$, an alternative justification for its omission is that we can assume that after a sufficiently long time, the density matrix has no memory of its initial state $\tilde \rho_e(0)$.
-Next we assume that the time evolution of the density matrix is memoryless (\emph{Markov approximation}), and replace $\tilde \rho_e(s)$ in the integrand of Eq.~\eqref{eq:EOM_traced} by the density matrix at the current time $\tilde \rho_e(t)$, giving
+The first term on the RHS is zero for interaction Hamiltonians that are linear in creation/annihilation operators ~\cite{knezevic_JCEL_2013}, which is the case for the electron--phonon interaction Hamiltonians considered in this work.
+An alternative justification for its omission is that we can assume that, after a sufficiently long time, the density matrix has no memory of its initial state $\tilde \rho_e(0)$.
+Next we assume that the time evolution of the density matrix is memoryless (Markov approximation), and replace $\tilde \rho_e(s)$ in the integrand of Eq.~\eqref{eq:EOM_traced} by the density matrix at the current time $\tilde \rho_e(t)$, giving

-Equation~\eqref{eq:markov} is the \emph{Redfield equation} and is not a completely positive map (therefore the density matrix is not guaranteed to remain positive during evolution).
-Making a change of variables $s\rightarrow t-s$ and extending the range of integration to infinity (in doing that we assume environmental correlations decay fast with increasing $|t-s|$) gives
+Equation~\eqref{eq:markov} is the Redfield equation and is not a completely positive map (therefore the density matrix is not guaranteed to remain positive during evolution).
+Making a change of variables $s\rightarrow t-s$ and extending the range of integration to infinity (in doing so, we assume environmental correlations decay fast with increasing $|t-s|$) gives

-In order to show that the the above Markovian master-equation guarantees the positivity of the steady-state density matrix, we need to show that it can be rewritten in the Lindblad form.
-To do so, it suffices to show that the net energy change in the electron system due to the two $\tilde H_i$ is zero.~\cite{breuer_2002} The energy change has two components: The in-plane energy change and the transport-direction energy change.
-Since we assumed that the density matrix is translational invariant in the in-plane direction, i.e., $\langle n \mathbf{k}|\rho |m \mathbf{k}'\rangle = \rho_{n,m}^{E_k}\delta(\mathbf{k}-\mathbf{k'})$, we will see [Eq.~\eqref{eq:completeness} after integration of $\ve k_2$, $\ve k_3$ and $\ve k_4$] that the in-plane energy change is zero.
-Also, because in the transport direction the energy levels are discrete, in the limit $t\rightarrow \infty$ we can use the rotating wave approximation, which states the terms resulting in non-zero energy changes average out to zero, and shows that the transport-direction energy change vanishes as well (see Eq.
-3.132 in Ref.~\onlinecite{breuer_2002}) Therefore, it is possible to write Eq.~\eqref{eq:redfield} in the Lindblad form, i.e., it is completely positive and trace preserving.
+The net energy change in the electron system due to the two $\tilde H_i$ is zero ~\cite{breuer_2002}.
+The energy change has two components: The in-plane energy change and the transport-direction energy change.
+Since we assumed that the density matrix is translationally invariant in the in-plane direction, i.e., $\langle n \mathbf{k}|\rho |m \mathbf{k}'\rangle = \rho_{n,m}^{E_k}\delta(\mathbf{k}-\mathbf{k'})$, we will see [Eq.~\eqref{eq:completeness} after integration of $\ve k_2$, $\ve k_3$ and $\ve k_4$] that the in-plane energy change is zero.
+Also, because in the transport direction the energy levels are discrete, in the limit $t\rightarrow \infty$ we can use the rotating-wave approximation, which states the terms resulting in non-zero energy changes average out to zero, and shows that the transport-direction energy change vanishes as well (see Eq.
+3.132 in Ref.~\cite{breuer_2002}) Therefore, it will be possible to write Eq.~\eqref{eq:redfield} in the Lindblad form, i.e., the equation is completely positive and trace preserving.
 We remove the remaining time dependence by switching back to the Schr{\"o}dinger picture: